harshaa1231/Proj_Boundingbox/README.md

 # Dataset Download
 Inorder to download the annotations file or any dataset file follow this link: https://gist.github.com/mkocabas/a6177fc00315403d31572e17700d7fd9 , this is the link from where we downloaded the annotations

 In our case, we used the pycocotools library to interact with the COCO annotations, specifically the instances_train2017.json file.
 This file contains metadata for the images, including their URLs.
 We then used this metadata to download the image dataset.

+# Predicting Results & Implementing model on streamlit.
+Once you have been able to run the model sucessfully and have been able to run it inorder to make predictions for the same, create a file on VScode ( I suggest VScode because there are other dependencies that you need to download for anaconda, or jupyter notebook.

+Once you have done creating a file, load the model and then as seen in the Prediction.py file load your model.
+After loading your model, write a function to preprocess any new data that you want to predict.
+We preprocess the data inorder to satisfy the models ability to take image sizes of 224, 224 pixels
+After resizing your images, write a function to visualise your prediction.
+For which in your function, load the image, use the cnn model to predict it and denormalise the image after predicting it and extract the co-ordinates.
+You can use any shape to draw a bounding box on the image based on your comfort, I used a rectangle.
+You can use this link to do the same: https://www.scaler.com/topics/cv2-rectangle/

+To run it on streamlit, After having written the prediction.py file with the needed as mentioned, write your own UI for the streamlit app: https://docs.vultr.com/how-to-deploy-a-deep-learning-model-with-streamlit

+Finally you can run it on your local IP and be able to use to add any images you want to see the bounding boxes.